📚 statsviz - Awesome Go Library for Performance

 Open your browser at http://localhost:8080/debug/statsviz

-- you want to place Statsviz handler behind some middleware
+https://rather thanhttp:// - you want Statsviz behind some middleware

 srv, err := statsviz.NewServer(); // Create server or handle error